 Fertilizer: Fertilize during spring and summer with controlled-release fertilizer or liquid fertilizer according to label directions.

-Typically by seed.
-If your plant develops a seed pod, plant the seeds as soon as possible after the pod ripens to maximize chances of germination.
-The desert rose can be propagated from branch cuttings, but these plants often fail to develop the characteristic (and highly desired) bulbous stem.
+The desert rose can be propagated from branch cuttings, but the plants often fail to develop the characteristic (and highly desired) bulbous stem.

 These are not difficult plants to grow well, provided they get enough sunlight and warmth.
 Like all succulents, they cannot tolerate sitting in water, and if you err, do it on the side of too little water.
 Use a specialized soil mix designed for succulents and cacti.